gruntjs/grunt-contrib-uglify/docs/uglify-examples.md

 });
 ```

 ## Compiling all files separately on the each their path

 This configuration will compress and mangle all js files separately on the each their path.

-Also except jQuery for mangling and ignore all `*.min.js` files.
+Also exclude jQuery for mangling and ignore all `*.min.js` files.

 ```js
 // Project configuration.